-arrow_drop_down What is the MITx MicroMasters Credential in Supply Chain Management? ¶
+arrow_drop_down What is the MITx MicroMasters program credential in Supply Chain Management? ¶

-arrow_drop_down What are the five online courses required for the MITx MicroMasters Credential in SCM? ¶
+arrow_drop_down What are the five online courses required for the MITx MicroMasters program credential in SCM? ¶

-There are five online courses required to complete the MicroMasters credential:
+There are five online courses required to complete the MITx MicroMasters program credential in SCM:

 - CTL.SC0x - Supply Chain Analytics

 - CTL.SC1x - Supply Chain Fundamentals